• Free shipping on all orders

 Conclusion

 While almost all frogs and toads secrete a poison of some kind, only species with a potent poison can harm your dogs.
-Most dogs won’t have any serious symptoms of poisoning if they ingest a common toad or frog that only has a mild poison.
+Most dogs won’t have any serious signs of poisoning if they ingest a common toad or frog that only has a mild poison.

 Regardless of the type of frog or toad your dog has licked or eaten, rinsing their mouth out with water flushes away the remaining toxins.
 Dogs who are showing signs of poisoning or have eaten a highly poisonous frog or toad should be taken to a veterinarian hospital immediately.